I clearly remember, back in the mid-80s, when Citi decided to move from a 35-hour workweek…

-“I understand why we’re moving away from the 35-hr workweek & I have no problem with that, but isn’t it true that most of the other companies on Long Island are actually working 37.5 hours a week and not 40?”
+“I understand why we’re moving away from the 35-hr workweek & I really have no problem with that, but isn’t it true that most of the other companies on Long Island are actually working 37.5 hours a week and not 40?”

-Just like the nuns in grade school who permanently excused me from all singing & choir exercises (and even asked me to PLEASE lip-synch the songs at our 8th grade graduation ceremonies…my poor parents & guests never really heard ME sing “Let It Be”, “The Impossible Dream”, “Sunrise, Sunset”, “Raindrops Keep Falling on my Head” & “I’ll Walk with God”), I often believed that HR always wished that they could do the same with me!
+Just like the nuns in grade school who permanently excused me from all singing & choir exercises (and even asked me to PLEASE only lip-synch the songs at our 8th grade graduation ceremonies…my poor parents & guests never really heard ME sing “Let It Be”, “The Impossible Dream”, “Sunrise, Sunset”, “Raindrops Keep Falling on my Head” & “I’ll Walk with God”), I often believed that HR wished that they could do the same exact thing with me!

-You would now be expected to work an extra 1/7 of the former workweek (5 hrs/35 hrs)…for free!
+You would now be expected to work an extra ~14.3% (5 hrs/35 hrs) of the former workweek…for free!

 For example, an employee making $25,000/yr would receive a $3,571 bonus…1/2 now, 1/2 in 6 months.

 That “bonus” basically compensated them for the additional hours (5 hrs a week) that they would be working.